joeldmyers/python-sandbox-2/README.md

 `student[0] = "Jane"`

+you can 'unpack' them, like destructuring in es6:

+`name, age, subject, gpa = student`

 ### Syntax Errors ###

 Read any syntax errors that show in the command line from bottom to top.